Common questions about researching items through the Library Catalog and requesting them.

 How do I search for physical course reserves?

-- To search for a particular course, type in the course name or the course number.
+- After following the first step, to search for a particular course, type in the course name or the course number in the search box.
 For example, MUAC 3521 (the course number) can be used to search, or Topics in World Music (the course name) can also be used.

 - To search with a professor's name, please use the professor's last name, a comma, and the professor's first name.
 For example, Morelli, Sarah will provide results for Professor Sarah Morelli.